-Return flights to Phuket Arrival transfer in Phuket 4 Nights accommodation in a Deluxe Sino Room at the Old Phuket Breakfast daily Road & speedboat transfer from Phuket to Phi Phi Island 4 Nights accommodation in a Superior Bungalow at the Phi Phi Island Village Breakfast daily Speedboat & road transfer from Phi Phi Island to Phuket Airport All taxes, levies & surcharges (estimate)
+Return flights to Phuket on Emirates Arrival transfer in Phuket 4 Nights accommodation in a Sleep Room at the OZO Phuket Breakfast daily Road & speedboat transfer from Phuket to Phi Phi Island 3 Nights accommodation in a Superior Bungalow at the Phi Phi Island Village Breakfast daily Speedboat & road transfer from Phi Phi Island to Phuket Airport All taxes, levies & surcharges (estimate)

-Old Phuket: 2 FREE Nights included - Book by 30 June Phi Phi Island Village: 1 FREE Night & Special discount offer included
+OZO Phuket: Special discount offer included - Book by 31 July Phi Phi Island Village: Special discount offer & FREE speedboat transfers included

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.

 |Total Price:||ZAR 14 305|